sunset-crew/nextrelease/README.rst

 You'll need poetry and a few other things installed, like make.::

-    make deploy # -- all users
-    make deployuser # -- current user only make remove # -- removes from both current user and system
+    make deploy       # -- Runs the Command that pulls the package from gitlab make deploylocal  # -- Builds the pkg from source then installs make remove       # -- removes from user

 Thanks to Gitlab, we have an alternative method for you::